 John Tackett, our first youth Ambassador, was interviewed about what it's like to live with Progeria and other questions.
-You can find this information on our web site for PRF Spokespeople and at John Tacket Interview.
+You can find this information at Interview with John Tacket.

 Not at all.
 Children with Progeria are intelligent and full of energy just like other kids their age.

 LMNA is not expressed by the brain cells, so the gene mutation does not affect the brain.